diffblue/gitlab/doc/architecture/blueprints/ci_scale/index.md

 degradation in the production environment.

 There were multiple other strategies that we considered to improve performance and reliability.
-We could use [Redis queuing](https://gitlab.com/gitlab-org/gitlab/-/issues/322972), or [a separate table that would accelerate SQL queries used to build queues](https://gitlab.com/gitlab-org/gitlab/-/issues/322766).
+We evaluated using [Redis queuing](https://gitlab.com/gitlab-org/gitlab/-/issues/322972), or [a separate table that would accelerate SQL queries used to build queues](https://gitlab.com/gitlab-org/gitlab/-/issues/322766).
 We decided to proceed with the latter.